CDCgov/sswsort/README.md

 Arguments:
   <MODULE>
         Name of the classification module

   <FASTA_FILE>
         Name of the nucleotide sequences to classify in FASTA format

   [OUTPUT_FILE]
         Name of the tab-separated-value file for classifier results.
 If none are provided, STDOUT is used.
-If a directory is specified, a default filename of `sswsort_output.tsv`
+If a directory is specified, a default filename of `sswsort_output.tsv` is used.

 Options:
   -T, --threads <THREADS>
         Run in simultaneous multi-threaded mode

   -G, --is-grid-task
         Automatically detect the array size and task id and write out the data to a file at the prefixed location for downstream collation.

         An `output_file` is required and will be used with a partition suffix.

   -S, --submit-grid-job <SUBMIT_GRID_JOB>
         Submits and blocks on a grid engine job of the specified array size

   -h, --help
         Print help (see a summary with '-h')

   -V, --version
         Print version
 ```

 Self-tests: